BergQuester/v8tr.github.io/_drafts/2018-03-14-view-layout-cycle-cheat-sheet.md

 ####

-`UIView` is an essential part of every iOS application’s UI.
-It’s extremely important to understand which steps it undergoes before being brought to the screen.
+`UIView` is an essential part of every iOS application’s UI and it’s extremely important to understand which steps it undergoes before being brought to the screen.
 Lack of this information will sooner or later lead to UI glitches or performance issues in your app.
-This article consolidates information about the cycle `UIView` passes as a part of it’s presentation process in a brief and easy-to-remember way, so that it can be treated as a cheat sheet on the matter.
+This article consolidates information about the steps that every `UIView` with Auto Layout enabled passes as a part of it’s presentation process in a brief and easy-to-remember way, so that it can be treated as a cheatsheet on the matter.

-This article assumes that you are familiar with AutoLayout.
+This article makes an assumption that you are familiar with Auto Layout.
 Otherwise, I suggest reading through [Auto Layout Guide][autolayout-guide] by Apple and then return to this article.

 ### View layout cycle